This post contains affiliate links. If you click and buy, I may make a commission, at no cost to you. See my disclosure policy for more information.

 - Did I mention diapers and wipes?
 You need a lot or investing in some good cloth diapers is not a bad idea at all.

-- Self-care time (babysitting time) is enormously needed.
+- babysitting time) is enormously needed.
 It is not easy having twins or Irish twins.
 You will need some time for yourself to unwind.
-That could be just to go for a walk, take a shower without a crying child trying to hop in, or going to the grocery store without a meltdown from a toddler.
+That could be just to go for a walk, take a shower without a crying child trying to hop in, or going to the grocery store without a meltdown from a toddler. time (

 Things that are not necessary for Irish twins right away: